shermanawilson/Polaris_Assessment_Review/README.md

 1. Write your solutions to the problems presented below inside `solutions.js`.

-1. Read the Testing instructions below.
+1. To view which tests are passing open the `index.html`

-1. Add, commit often (preferably every time you finish a problem), and only push your firstName-lastName branch to GitHub when an instructor tells you to.
+1. Add, commit often (preferably every time you finish a problem)

 ## Problems